 The photography is equally two-sided.
 There’s quite a few ‘behind the scenes’ snapshots that aren’t blatantly staged, as well as the required money shots of 928s being employed by the Côte d’Azur glitterati for savoir vivre purposes.
 Neither of those sets of photos appears as cheesy as most other examples of the kind.

 Truly surprising though are the mundane photos of 928s in actual regular traffic, be it in congested Stuttgart or on some French/Belgian motorway, with a Renault R5 and a Mercedes W114 being left behind in its wake.
 This naturalistic context actually does the best job at highlighting the Porsche’s advanced styling, which lends it a kind of UFO appearance amidst its 1970s environment.

 Despite the brochure’s Swabian flair, the layout and typography aren’t obvious progenies of the Ulmer Schule.
 The stark cover page though acts as a somewhat striking element, just as the attached data sheet at least bears some resembles with German modernist layout á la Otl Aicher.

 Was the conservative nature of the 928’s brochure a symbol of the strength of the product, which didn’t need any kind of modernist embellishment?
 Or was it signifier of Porsche’s disaffection with its most advanced creation?
 One can only guess.

-The author of this piece happens to be running an uninfluential (English language) motoring site of his own, with some Porsche 928 content, as well: www.auto-didakt.com
+The author of this piece runs an uninfluential (English language) motoring site of his own, (with some Porsche 928 content) as well: www.auto-didakt.com